 The guards in the camp began acting differently toward the POWs.
 The POWs were given a day off from work which had never happened before.
 When they received a second day off, they knew something was up.

 One morning, George Weller a reporter for the Chicago Daily News came through the gates of the camp.
 He informed the POWs that the war was over and that American troops were on the island.
 Some of the POWs left the camp and met up with the troops.
 The remaining POWs stayed in the camp until liberated.

-Leonard was returned to the Philippines for medical treatment and finally returned to the United States and Rilla.
+Leonard was returned to the Philippines for medical treatment and finally returned to the United States on the U.S.S.
+Marine Shark which arrived in San Francisco on November 1, 1945.
+After treatment at Letterman General Hospital, he returned to his wife, Rilla.
 He became the father of four daughters and a second son.
 Leonard became the post master for Laverne, Oklahoma.

 On March 3, 1983, Leonard Hart died in Laverne, Oklahoma.
 His son, Thomas, also died on the same date, so they may have been died in an accident.

-Leonard was buried at Laverne Memorial Cemetery in Laverne, Oklahoma.
+Leonard and his son were buried at Laverne Memorial Cemetery in Laverne, Oklahoma.